 - The panels are a mere 1” thick when stacked.
 Unlike other types of sliding doors and French doors, which only allow you to open the doors to about 40 percent, these doors open to a near 100% to make use of your entire space without leaving a large bulk of glass.

 - They increase your property value.
-Making the most of your floor plan, enhancing the sense of space, expanding your interior into the exterior, and improving views all contribute to greater property value for a home, restaurant, or other type of building.
+Making the most of your floor plan, enhancing the sense of space, expanding your interior into the exterior, and improving views all contribute to greater property value for a home, restaurant, or any other type of building.

 - They have a completely recessed lower track for safer sliding glass doors.
 No uneven surfaces eliminates the risk of tripping and leaves nothing to step over.